 Occurrence and Relative Size of Cascadia Subduction Zone Megathrust Earthquakes frequency, and magnitude of the last 19 great Cascadia Subduction Zone events over the past 10,000 years.
 The most recent event occurred on January 26, 1700.
 The 1700 event is considered to be a "medium sized" event.
 The data used to create this chart came rom research that examined the many submarine landslides, known as "turbidites," that are triggered only by these great earthquakes (Witter and others, 2011).
-The loose correlation is "the bigger the turbidite, unincorporated portions of the map.
+The loose correlation is "the bigger the turbidite, causes a great earthquake.
+The sudden slip of the two plates displaces Pacific Ocean water upward and creates a tsunami.